Codecademy/docs/content/r/concepts/conditionals/conditionals.md

 ## Comparison Operators

-Comparison operators in R allow you to compare values and produce logical results.
+Comparison operators in R allow the comparison of values and produce logical results.
 Here are some commonly used comparison operators:

 - `<` (less than): Returns `TRUE` if the left operand is less than the right operand.
 - `>` (greater than): Returns `TRUE` if the left operand is greater than the right operand.